spmasterman/tutor-directory/README.md

 Changing roles around is pretty simple - check the app/config/security.yml file you can see that a hierarchy of roles is defined at the top, and the URLs that can be accessed down the bottom - so add new roles at your leisure.
 They don't have to be hierarchical in nature.

-If you (for instance) want to create a role that allows access to the 'Operating Regions' crud interface separately from everything else, - just add ROLE_REGION_MANAGER at the top, and set the URL "/admin/region" to require that role down at the bottom of the security.yml file.
-Then add the role to the src/Fitch/UserBundle/Form/Type/NewUserType.php and src/Fitch/UserBundle/Form/Type/EditUserType.php files so that they appear as options in the User Management interface - and that's probably all that's needed.
+I tend to create very granular 'task specific' role called 'ROLE_CAN_dosomething' - then assign that to the various assignable ROLES (ROLE_ADMIN etc).
+In the code I check the task specific role isGranted()...

 10) Translations
 ----------------